Geometric aspects of the Jacobian of a hyperplane arrangement: Formal line arrangements and rigid planar frameworks

 We take the line of perspectivity to be the line at infinity in $\bbP^2$ and assume that no lines in the arrangement meet each other at infinity.
 In the language of~\cite[Chapter~61]{DiscCompGeom18}, a line arrangement and a $\wrep{}$ of a line arrangement from the line at infinity are both \textit{parallel drawings} of the incidence structure induced by the intersection lattice (see also Remark~\ref{rem:Parallel}).
 In the plane, there is an equivalence between parallel drawings and infinitesimal rigidity -- modulo some technicalities -- which we found in an article of Whiteley~\cite{Whiteley89}.

 We briefly summarize a few key points of rigidity theory and direct the reader to~\cite{SidStJohn17} or~\cite{Roth81} for a more complete introduction.
 In rigidity theory, a planar bar-and joint-framework $G(\bp)$ is given by the combinatorial data of a graph $G = (V,E)$ and a placement $\bp:V \to \mathbb{R}^2$ realizing the graph in Euclidean space.
 The space of \textit{infinitesimal motions} of $G(\bp)$ is the kernel of its rigidity matrix $R_{G(\bp)}$ which has one row for each edge in $G$ and two columns for each vertex.
-An infinitesimal motion assigns a vector $\bv_i$ to each vertex of $G(\bp)$ such that $(\bp_i-\bp_j)\cdot (\bv_i-\bv_j) = 0$ for every edge $ij$ in $G$.
+An infinitesimal motion assigns a vector $\bv_i \in \mathbb{R}^2$ to each vertex of $G(\bp)$ such that $(\bp_i-\bp_j)\cdot (\bv_i-\bv_j) = 0$ for every edge $ij$ in $G$.

 We pass from a framework to a line arrangement as follows.
 Let $G$ be a graph with $n$ edges $\{e_1,\ldots,e_n\}$ and $G(\bp)$ a framework in which all edges define distinct lines.
 Let $\alpha_i$ be the linear form defining the line along the $i$th bar in $G(\bp)$ ($i=1,\ldots,n$), giving an arrangement $\A_{G(\bp)} = \A(\alpha)$.
-If the placement map $\bp$ is chosen generically, then the only points of $\A(\alpha)$ with multiplicity at least three correspond to vertices of $G$.
+If the placement map $\bp$ is chosen generically, then the only points of $\A(\alpha)$ where at least three lines intersect are vertices of $G$.
 Define the generic matroid $\matroid(G)$ associated to $G$ to be $\matroid(\alpha)$ for a generic placement $\bp$.
 Note that any other framework $G(\bq)$ gives rise to a weak representation of $\matroid(G)$ because maintaining the incidence structure of the graph is equivalent to maintaining dependencies among the lines along the bars.

 Assuming the line at infinity is generic with respect to $\A_{G(\bp)},$ the weak representations of $\matroid(\alpha)$ that are perspective to $\A_{G(\bp)}$ from the line at infinity are precisely those weak representations consisting of lines that are parallel to the ones they correspond to in the original.
 We give an isomorphism between the spaces of $\wrep{}$s and infinitesimal motions via an `old engineering technique' that Whiteley describes in \cite{Whiteley89}. \begin{prop} Suppose $G(\p)$ is a framework so that $\A_{G(\p)}$ has the generic matroid associated to $G$.
 Then the space of infinitesimal motions of $G(\p)$ and the space of line arrangements which are $\wrep{}$s of $\A_{G(\p)}$ from the line at infinity are isomorphic.
 In particular, $\A_{G(\p)}$ is formal if and only if $G(\p)$ is infinitesimally rigid. \end{prop} \begin{proof} The key observation is that a $\wrep{}$ of $\A_{G(\bp)}$ from the line at infinity can be obtained by translating each vertex in $G(\bp)$ in such a way that corresponding bars are parallel.
 Then we need only to check that the space of all such translations which maintain the directions of the bars is isomorphic to the space of infinitesimal motions of $G(\bp)$.